Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Jodhpur, Narlai, Udaipur

 Cycle-rickshaws are a relaxing, and eco-friendly, way to explore the lanes of Old Delhi.
 Different streets are to be given over to different trades in this atmospheric district, which formed the hub of the former Mughal city.
 Dominating its skyline is the massive white dome of the Jama Masjid mosque, the next stop on your tour.
 After admiring the extraordinary view from its minarets, enjoy lunch at one of the famous kebab restaurants below, before driving past the Raj-era capital to Humayun’s Tomb, one of the India’s greatest early Mughal buildings.
 Older still is the iconic Qutb Minar victory tower on Delhi’s southern outskirts, the day’s final stop.

 A drive to Agra this morning for an overnight stay at the ITC Mughal hotel or similar.
-Having checked in, the group will visit Agra Fort, on the banks of the Yamuna River, followed by the ornate Itamud-ud-Daula tomb and, finally, an unforgettable sunset stroll around the Taj Mahal.
+Having checked in, the group will visit Agra Fort, on the banks of the Yamuna River, followed by the ornate Itamud-ud-Daula tomb.
+End the day with a heritage walk of Agra (Jan-Apr 2020 departures will visit the Taj Mahal at sunset instead of the heritage walk of Agra).

 Agra’s great Mughal Fort, on the banks of the Yamuna River, was where Emperor Shah Jahan, creator of the Taj Mahal, was imprisoned at the end of his life by his rather fanatical son, Aurangzeb – the old man is said to have wiled away his days gazing at the tomb through the windows of a gilded rooftop pavilion.
 On the opposite bank, the exquisitely decorated Itimad-ud Daulah tomb provides the next stop on today’s tour.
 The mausoleum’s inlay work foreshadowed that of the Taj, which you’ll visit towards the end of the afternoon, when the changing light transforms the marble surfaces from a pale ochre to orange and crimson.

-Most of today is taken up with the drive to the Rajasthani capital, Jaipur, via the deserted red sandstone city of Fatehpur Sikri, former capital of Mughal emperor Akbar, and the 9th century Chand Boari stepwell.
-Stay at the Shahpura House the palatial house of the Shekhawat clan, or similar, for two nights.
+Visit the Taj Mahal at sunrise (Oct 2020-Mar 2021 departures).
+After breakfast back at your hotel continue to the Rajasthani capital, Jaipur, via the deserted red sandstone city of Fatehpur Sikri, former capital of Mughal emperor Akbar, and the 9th century Chand Boari stepwell.
+Stay at Narain Niwas (Jan-Apr 2020 Shahpura House) or similar for two nights.

 Fatehpur Sikri, the former capital of Emperor Akbar, was built at lavish expense at end of the 16th century but only occupied for sixteen years, when the court decamped moved to Lahore.
 Today, the finely carved, dark-red sandstone buildings remain in fine condition and vividly evoke the opulence of the Mughal era.
 Among many highlights are the Diwan-i-Khas audience hall, with its richly carved throne pillar, the beautiful Tomb of Sheikh Salim Chishti (a revered Sufi mystic) and Buland Darwaza gateway.